Build Smarter Transportation for All

 Nick’s “Connected BaltCo” Initiative

-- Launch CommuteStat to track key indicators, such as commute times and congestion, transit ridership, infrastructure upgrades and safety metrics.
-This program will force collaboration internally and externally and improve our decision-making and tactics to deliver reforms
+- Launch CommuteStat: Force collaboration internally and externally and improve our decision-making and tactics to deliver reforms by tracking key indicators, such as commute times and congestion, transit ridership, infrastructure upgrades and safety metrics.

 Build a Smarter, Faster Transit Network

-- Explore Bus Rapid Transit (“BRT”) options with dedicated lanes, off-board fare collection and modern vehicles—like those in Denver, Pittsburgh and abroad
+- Expand Options: Explore Bus Rapid Transit (“BRT”) options with dedicated lanes, off-board fare collection and modern vehicles—like those in Denver, Pittsburgh and abroad

-- Advocate for regional east-west and north-south transit solutions, including the Red Line and expanded light rail
+- Drive Regional Solutions: Advocate for regional east-west and north-south transit solutions, including the Red Line and expanded light rail.

 Modernize for Efficiency and Equity

-- Launch a strategic plan for transit-oriented development throughout the County to promote more compact, connected and walkable communities.
-This means updating land use and planning regulations to reflect modern transit strategies, passing meaningful mixed-use legislation at the local level, leveraging changes in state law and reforming parking requirements
+- Legalize Modern Approaches: Update land use and planning regulations to reflect modern transit strategies, passing meaningful mixed-use legislation at the local level, leveraging changes in state law and reforming parking requirements

-- Advocate for the restoration of Highway User Revenue and a fair LOTS funding formula—recouping hundreds of millions for delayed infrastructure like the Dolfield Interchange and Three Bridges Project
+- Rejuvenate Revenue Streams: Advocate for the restoration of Highway User Revenue and a fair LOTS funding formula—recouping hundreds of millions for delayed infrastructure like the Dolfield Interchange and Three Bridges Project

 Harness Technology to Optimize Traffic Flow

-- Leverage technology to improve the use of our existing infrastructure.
-Launch study of quantum computing for the optimization of traffic flow through congestion forecasting, real-time congestion management and vehicle/passenger routing
+- Leverage Advanced technology: Improve the use of our existing infrastructure by using advanced technologies like AI.
+Additionally, launch study of quantum computing for the optimization of traffic flow through congestion forecasting, real-time congestion management and vehicle/passenger routing

-- Upgrade traffic signals, road signs and other road infrastructure to improve communication with drivers in real time, including delivering information to vehicle navigation systems
+- Upgrade our Infrastructure: From traffic signals and road signs to other road infrastructure to improve communication with drivers in real time, including delivering information to vehicle navigation systems

-- Evaluate partnerships with autonomous vehicle companies to promote ride-sharing and improve traffic flow
+- Evaluate pilot partnerships with autonomous vehicle companies to promote ride-sharing and improve traffic flow.

 - Expand EV charging stations and support electrification of public transit fleets